 Provence invites slow wandering — here are Frances’ favourite spots:

-– Atelier Vime: their shop is beautifully curated, and if you’re lucky, you might glimpse their interiors too.
+– Atelier Vime: for their curated shop and if you’re lucky, a look around their beautiful home.

-– Abbey Notre-Dame de Sénanque: visit in June or July for lavender in full bloom.
+– Abbey Notre-Dame de Sénanque: to see the lavender fields in June or July.

 – Any brocante: stop when you see one — there’s always treasure.

-– Château La Coste: art and architecture scattered among vineyards.
+– Château La Coste: for the art & architecture walk around their grounds.

-– Fondation Vincent Van Gogh: small but powerful — a must in Arles.
+– Fondation Vincent Van Gogh: a must in Arles.

 There’s a rhythm to Provence that slows you down in all the right ways.
 Mornings are for exploring, afternoons for swimming and eating, evenings for wandering cobbled streets.
 And all the while, our dress came with her - from shady café terraces to calanques at sunset - a reminder of thoughtful design and memories in the making.